mcgarrah/mcgarrah.github.io/_posts/2024-08-14-java-jnlp-webui.md

 This is the installed but not configured Java at this point.

+TODO: Fix below note with reason for 64-bit fails...

-**Note**: In my testing, using the 64-bit versions did not work for various reasons I could not resolve.
+**Note**: In my testing, using the 64-bit versions did not work for various reasons ~~~I could not resolve~~~ something about MD5 signed Java deployments.
 Use the 32-bit configuration and versions to reproduce my results.

 ## Configure Software

+You should have two installed PortableApps: CommonFiles/Java and Firefox.
+The next two sections will describe what we are doing to each and then a detailed set of steps for each.

+---

+To confirm the Firefox installation you should see something that looks like below.

 [![procurve image](/assets/images/procurve-webui-install-005.png "procurve image"){:width="45%" height="45%" style="display:block; margin-left:auto; margin-right:auto"}](/assets/images/procurve-webui-install-005.png){:target="_blank"}

-`"C:\PortableApps\FirefoxPortable\Other\Source\FirefoxPortable.ini"`
+We will be adding the file `C:\PortableApps\FirefoxPortable\Other\Source\FirefoxPortable.ini` to the location `C:\PortableApps\FirefoxPortable\` next to the `FirefoxPortable.exe` file and modifying it to run only in 32-bit mode and allow multiple instances of Firefox to run.

+---

+To confirm the PortableJava installation you should see something like this below.

 [![procurve image](/assets/images/procurve-webui-install-017.png "procurve image"){:width="45%" height="45%" style="display:block; margin-left:auto; margin-right:auto"}](/assets/images/procurve-webui-install-017.png){:target="_blank"}

- `C:\PortableApps\CommonFiles\Java`.
+You will run the Java Control Panel to configure for enabling java in the web browser and the website or IP address of switch allowed to run java applications.

+---

+### FirefoxPortable Configuration

 <!--
 Java plugin doesn't work in Firefox Portable